Equal Opportunity Policy

 The University of Oklahoma Student Rights and Responsibilities Code includes rules that address the responsibilities and conduct required of all University of Oklahoma students, student groups, organizations, and University-approved or operated living units.
 The University’s Student Alcohol Policy explains the operation of the University’s “Three Strikes Policy,” both for individual students, as well as student organizations.
 The Student Rights and Responsibilities Code, Procedures, and Alcohol Policy area all accessible on the Internet at http://studentconduct.ou.edu.

 Integrity in all aspects of scholarship is essential to the Universitys mission.
 The Academic Misconduct Code sets forth the rights and responsibilities of all students on the Norman Campus regarding academic integrity, and provides the procedures to be followed in cases of suspected misconduct.
 Academic misconduct is defined as any act which improperly affects the evaluation of a students academic performance or achievement.
 It specifically includes cheating, plagiarism, fabrication, fraud, destruction of property, and bribery or intimidation, as well as assisting others or attempting to engage in such acts.
 It is the responsibility of each student to be familiar with the definitions, policies and procedures concerning academic misconduct; unfamiliarity with the code alters none of a students rights or responsibilities thereunder.
-The Academic Misconduct Code is printed with the Student Code and is also available on the Internet at http://www.ou.edu/provost/integrity/.
+The Academic Misconduct Code is printed with the Student Code and is also available at Academic Misconduct Code (PDF).

 A student is responsible for the content of any course in which he or she is officially enrolled.
 The establishment of specific policy concerning class attendance requirements, as well as announced and unannounced examinations, is the responsibility of the individual instructor.